SuperOfficeDocs/superoffice-docs/docs/en/admin/preferences/learn/document-library/index.md

 # Document library

 By default, your SuperOffice site is connected to the SuperOffice document library.
-All documents, templates and emails are stored in this library.
+All files, templates and emails are stored in this library.

 If your organization is using SharePoint, you can configure SuperOffice to use SharePoint as the default document library.

-> [!NOTE]
+## SuperOffice document library

-> Before you can start this configuration, you must set up site permissions and library permissions in SharePoint.
+The standard setup for SuperOffice is the SO_Arc document library.
+All files, templates and emails are stored in this library.

 ## SharePoint document library integration